Rumaia/pcs2_homework2/README.md

 # pcs2_homework2
+## QUICKSORT AND MERGESORT REPORT:

 ## Here I am writing a report on quicksort and mergesort functions and about their speed in sorting a given random list with different values.
-We can see from the graph that i uploaded that, quicksort is faster in respect to mergesort.
-Mergesort is slower because it needs more memory than quicksort.
+We can see from the graph I uploaded that, quicksort is faster in respect to mergesort.
+Mergesort is slower because it needs extra memory to perform sorting, while quicksort is an in-place sorting algorithm.
+This means that quicksort doesn't need extra space for performing sorting.